Lifespan Guide UK

 What usually helps a tumble dryer last longer?

-Buying the right type from the start
+Choose the right dryer from the start

 Repair or replace: what usually makes more sense?